WardBrian/dllist/README.md

 # ['linux-vdso.so.1', '/lib/x86_64-linux-gnu/libpthread.so.0', '/lib/x86_64-linux-gnu/libdl.so.2', ...
 ```

-Note: The library paths are not postprocessed by this library.
+*Note*: The library paths are not postprocessed by this library.
 Depending on your usage, you may need to convert them to absolute paths and/or perform case-normalization (Windows).